mtx13/MeAndFitbit/README.md

 ## Project Motivation<a name="motivation"></a>

 The intention of this project is to examine my personal Fitbit data and look for larger utlization trends that the app typically can not provide.
-I know how I think I use my Fitbut but what does the data truly show:
+I know how I think I use my Fitbit but what does the data truly show?

-1. Am I consistent in wearing my Fitbit?
+1. How consitently do I wear my Fitbit?
-2. Does the weekday/weekend utilization differ?
+3. Does the weekday/weekend utilization differ?
 How?
-3.
+4. Do I get more or less steps based on the time of year?
+Winter in Minnesota means complete darkness by 5:00pm so my activity changes from walking to eliptical.

 The data used was downloaded from Fitbit using the steps [here](https://help.fitbit.com/articles/en_US/Help_article/1133.htm).
-I used only my 2021 Activity data for this analysis.
+These .csv files were then merged into a single file.
+Only my 2021 Activity data for this analysis.

 ## File Descriptions <a name="files"></a>

 There is 1 notebook associated with this project and 1 data file.
 The notebook is an high-level exploratory analysis of my personal Fitbit data.
 Other code may be added to this repository in the future if the project grows.

 ## Results<a name="results"></a>

+Much of the analysis was done by simply doing a visual exploration of the data.
+XGBoost regression was use to compare the feature importance of weekdays vs. weekends.
+No fine tuning of hyperparameters was done.
+This is meant to be a high level project and first look at the data to determine if I want to investigate further.

 The findings of this projects can be found at the blog post available [here](https://medium.com/@josh_2774/how-do-you-become-a-developer-5ef1c1c68711).